ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

 rm webserver_name.tmp.txt
 ```
-    2. Run the new script to bring over the java and other web-based GUI files:
+    2. Run the refresh script to bring over the java and other web-based GUI files:
+       1. You can ignore and errors from the 'sed' program regarding file permissions.
-       1. `chmod 755 refresh_from_dev.sh;./refresh_from_dev.sh`
+       2. `chmod 755 refresh_from_dev.sh;./refresh_from_dev.sh`
-       2. NOTE that the above script will also move a copy of the golf\_sim\_config.json file into the shared directory that the GUI can access in order to get information about its run-time environment.
+       3. NOTE that the above script will also move a copy of the golf\_sim\_config.json file into the shared directory that the GUI can access in order to get information about its run-time environment.
+The PiTrac GUI in particular needs the "kWebServerTomcatShareDirectory" value in order to know where to find diagnostic images.
     3. Tell the MonitorServlet where to find its configuration file
        1. `vi ./src/main/webapp/index.html`
        2. Ensure that the line that begins with "<a href="monitor?config_filename" points to the correct webserver share direcory (typically ~/LM_Share/WebShare)